Deftsalt-debug/pwn.college_Krishnendu/Linux_Lumarium/Pondering_Paths/pos_yet_elsewhere.md

 ```

 ## Incorrect tangents I went on
 There was an instance where I assumed that after shifting directory to /usr it would be possible to cd into /bin which was actually not a subdirectory of /usr but intstead of the root (/) directory.
-Quickly realised my error and passed the relative path as an argument into cd
+Quickly realised my error and passed the absolute path as an argument into cd

 ## What I learned
 Here we've accessed a subdirectory of a directory via cd, that being of /bin which is under /usr, it's iterative of the previous challenges but still essential to the use of cd, again used in cases where we have to access a file under multiple directories.